MCAS Community Program - NOV 17 - Saving Birds from Window Collisions: Simple Solutions for a Big Problem

 Morro Coast Audubon Society Presents

-This field trip is not ADA accessible, bathrooms are available, and the trip is open to all levels of experience.
+This field trip is not ADA accessible, restrooms are available and the trip is open to all levels of experience.

 Some field trips are for MCAS Members only.
 Consider becoming a MCAS member to support our mission and activities and enjoy these member-only field trips.
 CLICK HERE to join.